WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Introduction

 It is widely recognized that conclusions drawn about the design and performance of technologies in specific contexts do not necessarily generalize to other contexts \cite{linxen_how_2021, metaxa_auditing_2021, septiandri_weird_2023}.
-In relation to algorithm auditing, for instance, if we find that a certain social media algorithm is more likely to prioritize right-leaning vs left-leaning content in user feeds in the US, this does not automatically mean that the same effect will be observed in, say, a Western European multi-party democracy or in an authoritarian context.
-This is because even if the algorithms deployed by a platform work exactly the same in different countries or languages, the pool of content available for an algorithm to select from differs.
-Thus, the same algorithm will return (qualitatively) different sets of results depending on the linguistic and/or cultural (e.g., national or geographic) context it is deployed in \cite{urman_right_2023}.
+Concerning algorithm auditing, for instance, if we find that a certain social media algorithm is more likely to prioritize right-leaning vs. left-leaning content in user feeds in the US, this does not automatically mean that the same effect will be observed in a Western European multiparty democracy or an authoritarian context.
+This is because, in the case of this example of a social media-based recommendation algorithm, even if the algorithms deployed by a platform work in the exact same ways in different countries or languages, the pool of content available for an algorithm to select from differs across contexts.
+Thus, the same algorithm will return (qualitatively) different sets of results depending on the linguistic and / or cultural context (e.g., national or geographic) in which it is deployed \cite{urman_right_2023}.
 Thus, it is highly relevant to evaluate which of these contexts are (under)researched in algorithm auditing.
-Further, as the imbalances in the contexts that are scrutinized by a research field can be associated with imbalances in the geographical distribution of researchers \cite{septiandri_weird_2023}, it is important to establish what the corresponding distribution is in auditing research.
+Furthermore, since imbalances in the contexts scrutinized by a research field can be associated with imbalances in the geographical distribution of researchers \cite{septiandri_weird_2023,linxen_how_2021}, it is important to establish what the corresponding distribution is in auditing research.

+In response to these gaps, in this paper, we conduct a systematic literature review of \textit{public-facing} algorithmic systems-focused academic algorithm audits and, building on \cite{bandy_problematic_2021}, update the review to catch up with the rapidly developing field, reviewing 176 research papers.
+Our analysis is structured around three research questions: